-The program includes rotations in clinical and food service management, medical nutrition therapy across the lifespan, and nutrition application in the community setting.
-Students observe and participate in a wide variety of specialty areas of practice such as pediatrics, oncology, renal, cardiology, diabetes, geriatrics, and nutrition support.
-We have a variety of dynamic clinical education sites at locations such as:
+Our BU affiliate hospital sites provide excellent opportunities to observe and participate in a wide variety of practice areas.
+The program includes rotations in food service management, medical nutrition therapy across the lifespan, and nutrition practice in the community setting.
+Students observe and participate in a wide variety of specialty areas of practice such as pediatrics, agriculture, oncology, renal, cardiology, diabetes, geriatrics, and nutrition support.
+Our BU DI sites include:

 - Boston Medical Center, Boston